UnfavorableEnhancer/Project-Luminext/README.md

 ## Building
 To run the project you only need to download standard [Godot Engine 4.3 (without C# support)](https://godotengine.org/download)
+For skin custom scenery making purposes I recommend to use my build of Godot Engine 4.3 editor, which fixes animation snapping bug.
+[You can download it here.](https://github.com/UnfavorableEnhancer/godot)

 Then you can just drag & drop cloned project folder to godot project manager and you're ready to go!

+*Note: Online leaderboards aren't avaiable in cloned project due to missing plugin and API key.
+Project uses SilentWolf plugin for online leaderboards and it currently has undefined license, so we can't include it here.
+Only official builds feature online leaderboards.*

 Currently those platfroms are supported:
 - Windows - To change exported game exe icon and metadata you'll need to use WindowsSDK rcedit.exe or Resource Hacker.